dvesic/perfect-python-4-windows/README.md

 # perfect-python-4-windows
-=Setting up Windows 10 development environment for python development (Chocolatey, MiniConda, PyCharm, Windows Terminal, cloud storage)=
+=Setting up Windows 10 development environment for python development (Chocolatey, MiniConda, PyCharm, Windows Terminal, cloud storage)

 This is short (and hopefully sweet :-) ) set of instructions for creating fast, efficient and highly operational enviroment for python development.